Are solar panels worth the investment?

 We also are always on the lookout to do our part for the environment.

 We want to lessen the impact we make and leave it better for the generations to come.
 That’s sometimes easier said than done.
 There are some things we just cannot change or alter.

 But one we can is with our homes.
 Whether it’s the amount of energy we use and what our house puts out the environment there are ways for us to limit the damage our homes do to our community.

 The Twin Cities and Minnesota are good at putting the environment first, for the most part.

-In Minneapolis and St. Paul (the whole state for that matter), we have some of the most unique weather in the country, but we still know how to take advantage of those days by enjoying it in the outdoors by running, biking or just having a family picnic in the park.
+In Minneapolis and St. Paul (the whole state for that matter), we have some of the most unique weather in the country.
+We still know how to take advantage of those days by enjoying the outdoors through running, biking or just having a family picnic in the park.

 But soon enough the 90 -100-degree days with strong humidity will return and we will have to find a way to stay cool.